Russell Claydon

 Russell Claydon (born 19 November 1965) is an English professional golfer.

+Early life and amateur career

 Claydon was born in Cambridge, England.
-He won the English Amateur in 1988 and turned professional in 1989.
+He won the English Amateur in 1988.

+Professional career

+In 1989, Claydon turned professional.
 He played on the European Tour from 1989 to 2004.
 He was in the top one hundred on the Order of Merit every year from 1990 to 1999, with a best placing of twentieth in 1997.
 He had six second place tournament finishes on the tour before picking up his first and only win at the 1998 BMW International Open.

 Claydon struggled for form in the new Millennium and by 2005 he was playing few tournaments.
 However, he remained involved with the European Tour as a member of its board of directors.
 He was also a member of England's three man team in the 1997 Alfred Dunhill Cup.